Schedule: DAYS – VARIABLE

 Physical Demands and Work Environment

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-While performing the duties of this job, the employee is regularly required to talk and hear.
-This position is very active and requires standing, walking, bending, kneeling, stooping, crouching, crawling, climbing and driving all day.
-The employee must frequently lift or move objects and patients weighing over 50 pounds.
+While performing the duties of this job, the employee is regularly required to sit for long periods of time; when working in office.
+Repetitive tasks such as typing, sitting, answering phones, and interacting with computers and computer systems most of the day is a function of the position.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to focus.
-This position requires working in a variety of communities and patient homes for which there is little control over environmental conditions.Skagit Regional Health offers a comprehensive benefit package including medical, dental, vision, 457b/401a (retirement), long term disability, and paid time off to all employees holding an FTE of 20 or more hours per week.
+This position requires working in an indoor, environmentally controlled environment when in the office.
+The employee may occasionally be required to lift, transport or move objects and patients weighing over 50 pounds This position may require driving and working in various outdoor venues and locations such as hospitals, clinics, and patient homes for which there is control little over environmental conditions.Skagit Regional Health offers a comprehensive benefit package including medical, dental, vision, 457b/401a (retirement), long term disability, and paid time off to all employees holding an FTE of 20 or more hours per week.
 Eligible employees also receive sick time pay.

 If you have questions or would like to apply for this position, use the form to the right to submit your resume or ask a question.
 You may also call 360-814-5550.